 Renewables.ninja allows you to run simulations of the hourly power output from wind and solar power plants located anywhere in the world.
 We have built this tool to help make scientific-quality weather and energy data available to a wider community.

 Stefan is the project lead, designing the solar power model and masterminding the web application.
-He is a postdoc at ETH Zürich.
+He is an associate professor at TU Delft.